Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Innes

-I wrote a letter to British Athletics and told them I didn’t want to go because of the flight and the environmental consequences of that.
+It was a really tough decision.
+I wanted to go to Australia but I couldn’t really justify going so I wrote a letter to British Athletics and told them I didn’t want to go because of the flight and the environmental consequences of that.

-### Flight Free UK

-How have you responded to the media attention?
-Has it been quite surprising that everybody is interested in your story?

-### Innes

-I was quite shocked originally!
+I was quite shocked originally by the media attention!
 I wanted to share it because I wanted people to talk about it, but I was a bit overwhelmed by the fact that there were so many people who were sharing it.
 Most of them were supportive.

-### Flight Free UK

-Can you talk us through why you made this decision in the first place?

-### Innes

-It was a really tough decision.
-I wanted to go to Australia but I couldn’t really justify going so it took me a while to work out how I was going to go about it.
-So I wrote the letter to British Athletics and that was kind of it!

 ### Flight Free UK